semgrep/semgrep-docs/docs/semgrep-secrets/rules.md

 ## Metavariable binding

-Semgrep secrets uses metavariables.
+Semgrep Secrets can use metavariables.
 Metavariables allow Semgrep Secrets to reuse matched information from your code in its validators.
 An example of a metavariable is as follows:

 <iframe title="Message displays metavariable content" src="https://semgrep.dev/embed/editor?snippet=JDzRR" width="100%" height="432px" frameBorder="0"></iframe>
 <br />